robineero/nvs-knowledge-base/docs/ads/intro.md

 ## Approval

-Ads need to be approved in FUSE.
+- Ads need to be approved in FUSE by medical. *Prepare some kind of Excel template to use for preparing and transferring the ads.*
+- *Is any kind of approved media plan needed?
+Who should approve media plan (money, investment, cost allocation)?
+Which template to use?*